Click this image to return to the front page.

 The what?

-The Light L16 was advertised as a "pocket size" camera that could take photos that would rival DSLR quality.
+The L16 was advertised as a "pocket size" camera that could take photos that would rival DSLR quality.

 The magic sauce was it captured images from an array of cell phone grade/style camera modules (16 total) of various sensor sizes and focal lengths, and used software to stitch the images together to provide images of about 50 megapixels in size.
 Additionally, it was to provide telephoto capabilities from 28 mm to 150 mm, all without having a large lens on the front.